roc41d/made-in-cameroon/README.md

 <h1>Made In Cameroon</h1>
-A curated list a awesome tools and projects built by Cameroonian developers.
+<p>A curated list a awesome tools and projects built by Cameroonian developers.</p>

 You can help by sending Pull Requests to add more tools/projects.
 Please make sure to read the [contribution guidelines](CONTRIBUTING.md).